 Short-hand radio expressions have been around for decades.
 Back in 1937, the Association of Public Safety Communications Officials (APCO) developed the so-called ‘ten-codes’.
 Historically used by law enforcement officers in North America, these brevity codes were used to represent commonly used phrases.
 There are certain radio terms that are likely already familiar to radio and non-radio users alike because of their prevalence in media such as movies or songs.

 Since then, many industries have evolved standardised terms that are used as 2-way radio communication shortcuts.
 The aim of these ‘dispatch signals’ is to boost communication response rates and collaboration between teams and different agencies.

 This only works if everyone uses the same agreed terminology, so each organisation needs to define which terms will be used during message transmissions or whether you are going to stick to plain English.

-To get you started, we’ve put together a list of some commonly used radio communication phrases, traditionally used in public safety and complex security environments, such as industrial settings or sports stadiums.
+To get you started, we’ve put together a list of some commonly used radio communication two way radio lingo phrases, traditionally used in public safety and complex security environments, such as industrial settings or sports stadiums.

 While some of this terminology is no longer used in this day and age for many two-way radio users, you may find that reviving some of these tried and tested phrases helps improve your team’s communication.